mhasanrabbi/library-management-system/README.md

  - [x] Delete book
  - [x] On Delete book moved to Trash
  - [x] From Trash book can be Restored and Permanently Deleted
- - [x] From Trash book can be Restored and Permanently Deleted
  - [x] Pagination